 Head of Defence Programme at Istituto Affari Internazionali

-Assistant Secretary General for Emerging Security Challenges at NATO
+Assistant Secretary General, Emerging Security Challenges at NATO

 Alessandro Marrone is the Head of IAI Defence Programme and responsible for research projects for EDA, NATO bodies, and industries in the aerospace and defence sector.
 He is a professor on Military Policy at the Italian Minister of Defence’s academy and teaches Strategic Studies at the University of Perugia.
 He is a member of the Editorial Board of IAI webzine AffarInternazionali, and collaborates as free-lance journalist with several Italian magazines and web-magazines, including Airpress, Aspenia online, Eastwest, Rivista Italiana Difesa and Rivista marittima, where he writes about European defence and the EU’s role, NATO, Italy’s defence and foreign policy, defence industry and market, and security in the Mediterranean region.